madprops/githop/README.md

 ## All Button

-The All button will deselect all active buttons on the first click.
-On the second click it will clear the filter.
+De-activate all buttons and clear the filter.

-This can be triggered with the Tab key.
+## Home Button

+Go to the homepage (https://github.com or whatever is configured).

+## ?
+Button

+Open the settings editor.
+Also can be used to see current version.

 ## Icons